 Competitive tendering process for offshore wind power areas in Finland also in the exclusive economic zone (EEZ)

-The allocation of offshore wind power areas to project operators has so far been the responsibility of Metsähallitus, which manages the waters belonging to the Finnish State.
+The allocation of offshore wind power areas to project operators has previously been the responsibility of Metsähallitus, which manages the waters belonging to the Finnish State.
 In recent years, Metsähallitus has applied a market-based competitive tendering model for the allocation of offshore wind power areas.
 Recently, we have seen growing interest also in the outer sea, the so-called exclusive economic zone.
-In the future, a competitive tendering process will most probably be applied also in the exclusive economic zone, for which a separate act is being drafted.
+In the future, a competitive tendering process will be applied also in the exclusive economic zone, which is regulated by a separate act on offshore wind power.

 The Finnish exclusive economic zone (EEZ) refers to the international waters outside the borders of Finland, which are allocated to Finland by the UN Convention on the Law of the Sea.
 This area is not in the ownership of anyone, but under the Convention, Finland holds the rights to it, which includes the right to grant permits to others to exploit the area.